ianthetechie/digital-garden/content/blog/working-with-arrow-and-duckdb-in-rust.md

 ## How the heck do I use it?

-I've heard of this a lot for the past year or so, but to be honest I wasn't quite sure how to use it.
 The [DuckDB crate](https://docs.rs/duckdb/latest/duckdb/)
 includes an [Arrow API](https://docs.rs/duckdb/latest/duckdb/struct.Statement.html#method.query_arrow) which will give you an iterator over `RecordBatch`es.